Leave-one-out Distinguishability in Machine Learning: LOOD Definition and its Connections to Related Concepts

-\begin{definition} [Leave-one-out distinguishability] Let $D$ and $D'$ be two training datasets that differ in record(s) $S$.
-Let $f|_{D}(Q)$ be the distribution of model predictions given training dataset~$D$ and query dataset~$Q$, where the probability is taken over the randomness of the training algorithm.
-We define leave-one-out distinguishability as the statistical distance between $f|_{D}(Q)$ and $f|_{D'}(Q)$:
+\begin{definition} [LOOD] Let $D$ and $D'$ be two training datasets that only differ in the set $S$.\footnote{$S = D \setminus D'$ and $D' \subset D$.} Let $f_{D}(Q)$ be the distribution of model predictions given training dataset~$D$ and query dataset~$Q$, where the probability is taken over the randomness of the training algorithm.
+We define leave-one-out distinguishability (LOOD) as the statistical distance between $f_{D}(Q)$ and $f_{D'}(Q)$:

 \end{definition}